 3. Sweet Potatoes

 Sweet potatoes are one of the most recommended foods for bodybuilders because of their high-quality carbohydrate profile.
 Though they’re a potato (which is usually not thought of as a muscle-building food), sweet potatoes are unique.
-They actually lower your blood sugar, have been linked to a lower body mass index, and their carbohydrates will help improve muscle glycogen to help build lean muscle naturally.
+They lower your blood sugar, have been linked to a lower body mass index, and their carbohydrates will help improve muscle glycogen to help build lean muscle naturally.
 They’re also energizing, which will improve your workouts, creating more success in your training regimen.
 Try out Chipotle Maple Sweet Potato Burgers if you’re tired of the regular baked option.

 Oats are another top, higher-carb, muscle-friendly food.
-They’re rich in protein with 7 grams per 1/2 cup, iron, magnesium, potassium, low in fat, sugar-free, and contain specific fibers known as beta-glucans that burn calories during digestion, and contribute to healthier cholesterol profile.
+They’re rich in protein with 7 grams per 1/2 cup, iron, magnesium, potassium, low in fat, sugar-free, and contain specific fibers known as beta-glucans that burn calories during digestion, and contribute to a healthier cholesterol profile.
 Oats are another top recommended food for bodybuilders and are one of the easiest to incorporate into your diet.
 Tired of oatmeal?
 Try out teff as an even higher source of protein and a grain alternative!

 All greens are packed with muscle-friendly features.
 They help keep your body cleansed and free of toxins (which aren’t good for your muscles or much else), and they’re also a great, lower carbohydrate source of fiber, along with chlorophyll to build your blood.
-Lastly, greens are packed with iron, magnesium, and even contain decent amounts of protein as well.
+Lastly, greens are packed with iron and magnesium, and even contain decent amounts of protein as well.
 Considering kale and spinach have 5 grams in just one cup, a huge Vegan Superfood Salad for lunch or dinner alone is a great way to add nutrition and protein to your diet without even thinking about it.

 Remember that you still need plant-based protein in your diet, along with all kinds of fresh vegetables, and low-glycemic, high-fiber fruits like berries and apples.
 Just don’t forget the underdogs of muscle-friendly foods, including those above.
 Ancient grains, beans and legumes, and common veggies are all excellent for building lean muscle.